 What is a normal amount of sleep?

 Different people need different amounts of sleep.
 Some people function well and are not tired during the day with just 3-4 hours' sleep a night.
 Most people need more than this.
-To need 6-8 hours per night is average.
+To need 6-9 hours per night is average.
 Most people establish a pattern that is normal for them in their early adult life.
 However, as you become older, it is normal to sleep less.
-Many people in their 70s sleep less than six hours per night.
+For most people it takes less than thirty minutes to fall asleep.

 So, everyone is different.
 What is important is that the amount of sleep that you get should be sufficient for you, and that you usually feel refreshed and not sleepy during the daytime.
 Therefore, the strict medical definition of insomnia is ... 'difficulty in getting to sleep, difficulty staying asleep, early wakening, or non-restorative sleep despite adequate time and opportunity to sleep, resulting in impaired daytime functioning, such as poor concentration, mood disturbance, and daytime tiredness'.

 Poor sleep may develop for no apparent reason.
 However, there are a number of possible causes which include the following:

 You may remember the normal times of being awake in the night.
 You may feel that to wake in the night is not normal, and worry about getting back off to sleep.
 You may clock-watch, and check the time each time you wake up.
 This may make you irritated or anxious, and you are more likely to remember the times of wakefulness.
 You may then have an impression of having a bad night's sleep, even when the total amount of time asleep was normal.